top of page

 It must be noted that sessions are individualised to athlete requirements, some exercises may be not be suitable for everyone.

 Here is a guide to mobility sessions we usually work on separately for around 20minutes twice weekly.
-We also complete a variety of dynamic mobility sessions including hurdles as part of our overall training plan.
+We also complete a variety of dynamic mobility sessions including Hurdles Drills as part of our overall training plan.

 Videos